By Lauren Oliver

 By Patrick Downes

-Genre: Teens, Literature & Fiction, Social & Family Issues, Physical & Emotional Abuse
+Genre: YA, Adult Interest, Literature & Fiction, Paranormal, Psychological Thriller, Social & Family Issues

 Guaranteed, this book will keep you up all night and haunt you long after.
 A dark story with a psychological twist about Erik, who performs miracles and believes he’s an angel; and Thorn, who hears voices and is controlled by demons.
 When the two are led to each other, the unexpected meets terrifying.
 Freakiest book ever!